EugenMayer/docker-nextcloud-boilerplate/README.md

 That's it - now connect to `https://mynextcloud.lan` or whatever you picked as the domain.

+**Hint**: You might land on `index.php` after installation (without domain) - just retype the domain.
+Seems to be a wrong rediredct initially.

 ## SSL with traefik

 #### HTTP-01 (default)